PrivateGER/Gigabyte-Aorus-LCD-Driver/README.md

 GIF support is included, but the panel _really_ sucks at handling them.
 They are very panel-sensitive and can get stuck on Loading if the file is too complex, or the panel simply doesn't feel like it.

+In some games, in some cases, the metric display switching seems to cause micro-stutters (~20ms spikes) whenever the display updates.
+I sometimes experience the same with the Windows driver, so I wonder if this is just fundamental to how the card LCD works.

+It does *not* occur when using a static image.
+More data needed, if you can tell me about your experience that'd be very helpful.

 ## Requirements

 - Linux with access to the GPU LCD I2C adapter.